 While the core meeting tools are available on-screen, more administrative tasks are hidden behind a button.
 Here you will find more granular features such as the ability to lock meetings.
 This is a basic security feature that prevents any uninvited users from accessing the meeting.
 Behind the button, you can also invite more users or remind those already on the list.

-As mentioned, the standard controls for meetings are visible during a call and allow you to control on the screen.
+As mentioned, the standard controls for meetings are visible during a call and allow you to control them on the screen.
 For example, you can see which users raise a hand for a question if you are an admin.
 If you participate in a meeting, this same button allows you to raise a hand.
-Some meetings are constantly muted for participants, such as presentations, so raising a hand feature can be incredibly useful.
+Some meetings are constantly muted for participants, such as presentations, so the raising a hand feature can be incredibly useful.

 There is a mute/unmute option too, and we like one of the new Webex features that automatically mutes participants as they enter a meeting.
 This prevents them from interrupting if the meeting is already underway.
 It is worth noting admins can give individuals control over muting and unmuting themselves.
 While this is probably not wise for large meetings, it is a nice ability for smaller digital gatherings.

 Cisco Webex excels at meetings, and this is obviously where the focus of the whole experience rests.
-However, beyond Webex events features, the platform also has a chat and note-taking options.
+However, beyond Webex events features, the platform also has chat and note-taking options.
 While we generally like these, they are not as good as rivals like Microsoft Teams or Slack.

 Like with all video conferencing suites, Webex has an expandable chat panel that pops out to allow you to text chat with meeting participants.
 It is also standard to target a chat at an individual user, a group, or the whole meeting, so we are glad it is included here.
-What we don’t like is a lack of rich text support.
+What we don’t like is the lack of rich text support.
 Look, it is not a dealbreaker, but rival services do support rich text with gesture emojis and other perks.

 Cisco Webex is surprisingly basic in terms of notes, almost like it is an after-thought thrown in because users demand a note-taking facility.
 Formatting options are average or plain awful and way behind the note-taking abilities rivals offer.
 On the other hand, it does seem Cisco has done this by design, perhaps preferring users to use integration for notes.
 Still, we feel the note-taking on Webex is verging on being pointless.